French National-Collectivist Party: Origins

 Dunan made mention of the "totalitarian methods" proposed by Clémenti, viewing them as a derivative of Nazism.
 Regards highlighted anti-communism as the leading component of all "French fascist" ideology, viewing all federated groups as united by an invisible thread and a shared belief in the "red peril".
 Contrarily, researcher Jacques Leclercq sees the PFNC as distinguished by its racial antisemitism, which took "one of the most violent" forms.
 The final point in the PFNC platform was a promise to expel French Jews and other "foreigners".
-Clémenti's French nationalism also manifested itself as rattachism: the partition of Belgium along ethnic borders and the creation of la plus grande France ("Greater France").
-Beginning in 1934, he had direct contacts in the right-wing of the Walloon Movement, including Jules Mahieu and Juste Wasterlain.
+Clémenti's nationalism also manifested itself as rattachism: the partition of Belgium along ethnic borders and the creation of la plus grande France ("Greater France").
+Beginning in 1934, he had direct contacts in the right wing of the Walloon Movement, including Jules Mahieu and Juste Wasterlain.
 The Sûreté suspected that his friends in Wallonia also included arms traffickers, as the PFNC had reportedly tried to arm itself with automatic rifles purchased in Liège in 1934.

 The PFNC organ was Le Pays Libre! ("The Free Country!"), with its editorial offices in Paris, at Champs-Élysées, 28.
 It "distinguished itself with violent attacks on both the Muscovite [communist] ideal and the grand capitalist oligarchies."
 The party logo showed four converging arrowheads over a diamond and a circle, with the French national colors.
 Originally, it viewed itself as a youth organization, participating in the "Estates General of Youth" clubs alongside the Jeunesses Patriotes, the Ligue d'Action Universitaire Républicaine et Socialiste, and the Libre République des Jeunes.
 The PFNC organization eventually formed a youth paramilitary force known as "French Guards" (Gardes Françaises).